Golden Visa in Italy

 • Within 30 days, a decision will be made.

-Applying for the Italy Golden Visa
+Applying for the Italian Golden Visa

 You have six months from the time the Italy Golden Visa Committee makes its choice to submit an application for a visa at the Italian Embassy or Consulate in your area.